Avanade/Beef/tools/Beef.Test.NUnit/README.md

 - [`ExpectException`](./ExpectException.cs) - Expects and asserts the specfied `Exception` type and its corresponding exception message.
 - [`ExpectValidationException`](./ExpectValidationException.cs) - Expects and asserts a [`ValidationException`](../../src/Beef.Core/ValidationException.cs) and its corresponding messages.
-- [`DependencyGroupAttribute`](./DependencyGroupAttribute.cs) - Provides a means to manage a group of test executions such that as soon as one fails the others within the dependency group will not execute as a success dependency is required.

 The following extension methods have beed added to aid testing:
 - [`int.ToGuid()`](./ExtensionMethods.cs) - Converts an `int` to a `Guid`.
 For example: `1.ToGuid()` will return `00000001-0000-0000-0000-000000000000`.